magioria/DIS-App/README.md

 # DIS-App 🏀

-Welcome to the **Defensive Impact Score (DIS)** project!
+Welcome to the **Defensive Impact Score (DIS)**!
-This app brings a new way to look at NBA defense — a stat that goes beyond the box score to capture how much impact players (and teams) really have on that end of the floor.
+This app brings a new way to look at NBA defense, a stat that goes beyond the box score to capture how much impact players (and teams) really have on that end of the floor.

 Built with **Python + Streamlit**, this app makes it easy to explore, compare, and visualize defensive value in a fun and interactive way.

 ---

 ## ✨ What You Can Do
-- 👤 **Player Profiles** → Check a player’s DIS history and compare them with others.
+- **Player Profiles** → Check a player’s DIS history and compare them with others.
-- 🏟 **Team Profiles** → See how whole teams perform, with weighted minutes and rankings.
+- **Team Profiles** → See how whole teams perform, with weighted minutes and rankings.
-- 📊 **Leaderboards** → Browse player and team leaderboards for every season.
+- **Leaderboards** → Browse player and team leaderboards for every season.
-- 🎛 **Filters** → Apply minutes or games-played filters so only serious contributors show up.
+- **Filters** → Apply minutes or games-played filters so only serious contributors show up.

 ---